 Easy to switch between horizontal and vertical compositions, as seen in the image below.

 Easier to combine multiple images to create panoramas.
-Because you don’t get that distortion from a telephoto lens, it is easier to pan across and take 2 or more images and then stitch them together in an editing software program, like Photoshop Merge.
-Below are two examples, one from here in Florida and the other from Iowa.
+Because you don’t get that distortion from a telephoto lens, it is easier to pan across and take 2 or more images and then stitch them together in an editing software program, like Photoshop's Photo Merge.
+Below are two examples.

 Are there any problems to using a telephoto lens for landscapes?
 Possibly, but for the most part, they can be solved.